Oeindrila Dube

 Welcome!
 I am the Philip K. Pearson Professor at the University of Chicago, Harris School of Public Policy.

 I study forces that shape the political and economic development of society.
-I am broadly interested in understanding elements of the social fabric – one such element is conflict; another is trust; and a third is religion, which critically shapes how members of society relate to one another.
+I am broadly interested in understanding elements of the social fabric — including conflict, trust and religious adherence.
+In my research, I utilize both quasi-experimental and experimental research designs and draw on a wide variety of data sources, including original surveys, hand collected records, and big data.

-My research affiliations include the NBER, CEPR, BREAD, and J-PAL, where I serve on the Board as co-chair the Crime and Violence Sector.
+My research affiliations include the NBER, CEPR, BREAD, and J-PAL, where I serve on the Board and co-chair the Crime and Violence Sector.

 I completed my PhD at Harvard University, my MPhil in Economics at Oxford University and my undergraduate degree at Stanford University.
 I was also the recipient of a Rhodes Scholarship in 2002.